shafik/shafik.github.io/_posts/2021-01-03-is_zero_a_butterfly.md

   octal-literal 'opt octal-digit
 ```

-It is only single digit *octal literal*, it won't help you do anything special but might impress some of your friends.
+It is the only single digit *octal literal*, it won't help you do anything special but might impress some of your friends.

 Zero is a kind of super-literal (not official terminology), it can be converted to all sort of types, some mundane but many
 quite surprising.
 Most would not be surprised that the following code is valid: